 What Causes Snoring in Women?

 Many women snore and there are some reasons behind it.
 Visit Koala® Center For Sleep & TMJ Disorders if you want help with sleep related problems.
 For more information, please call us or schedule an appointment online.
 Serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 It’s not so common for women to snore at night.
 Men are more likely to snore, and by a significant margin.
 If you’re a woman and concerned about your snoring, then there may be a special, health-related reason for your snoring that we can determine here at Koala® Center For Sleep & TMJ Disorders.
 Get in touch with us today to learn more about what causes snoring in women and what we can do about it at our clinic.